 Taxpayers age 701⁄2 or older are allowed to make direct contributions from their IRA to qualified charitable organizations, up to \$100,000 per tax year.
-Note that the age for these qualified charitable distributions (QCDs) hasn't changed even though the SECURE Act increased the age after which
+Note that the age for these qualified charitable distributions (QCDs) hasn't changed even though the SECURE Act increased the age after which required minimum distributions (RMDs) generally must begin from 701⁄2 to 72.
+(See page 21.)

-CHART 5 How much can you deduct for your donation?
+CHART 5 How much can itemizers deduct for their donations?

-${\bf Cash}.$ This includes not just actual cash but gifts made by check, credit card or payroll deduction.
+Cash.
+This includes not just actual cash but gifts made by check, credit card or payroll deduction.
 You may deduct 100%.